douglascdev/hashtablebot/README.rst

     pip install --user .

-For a dev setup, you should instead install using the editable flag, to reflect your changes to the code:
+For a dev setup, you should instead install using the editable flag, to reflect your changes to the code, and the required packages for development:

 .. code-block:: sh

-    pip install -e .
+    pip install -e .[dev]

 Usage